Chris Pratt: Why has the Guardians of the Galaxy actor become the punching bag of people on the internet?

 Read more: Greta Thunberg joins Glasgow crowd to sing ‘You can shove the climate crisis up your butt’

-Beyond the fact that so many Marvel heavyweights didn’t jump to Brie Larson’s defense when the alt-right got her drunk and feathered throughout 2019 for asking to be interviewed by more black female journalists, or expressing much support for Scarlett Johansson when Disney lawyers effectively branded her elitist and money crazed after she sued the corporation over Black Widow’s profits this summer.
-Especially for some slight laughs on the internet.
+Not taking into account that so many Marvel heavyweights did not jump to Brie Larson’s defense when the alt-right reviled her during 2019 for asking more black female journalists to interview her, nor did they verbalize much support for Scarlett Johansson when Disney attorneys labeled her as an elitist and money-crazed witch after she sued the corporation regarding the profits of Black widow This summer, this demonstration was prudish in every way.
+Especially considering that it was in response to some mild teasing on the internet.

-But while Pratt – or any incredibly rich, powerful, and successful famous person – shouldn’t be off-limits to teasing or light criticism, it’s always worth wondering why some seem more magnetized than others.
-After all, Pratt himself doesn’t seem like a bad person, just a very religious movie star, a little bland, a little too attached to being in terrible movies.
-He doesn’t deserve more praise than anyone else, but he doesn’t deserve more boos, either.
-So when he’s announced as the first cast member in, I don’t know, a movie version of Hungry Hungry Hippos or something similarly unfortunate, keep the fire going in your mocking tweet.
-Not because it’s unfair, just because it’s somewhat tedious.
+But while Pratt, or any incredibly rich, powerful, and successful celebrity shouldn’t be off-limits to teasing or light criticism, it’s always worth wondering why some seem to attract such comments more than others.
+After all, Pratt himself doesn’t seem like a bad person, just a very religious movie star, a little bland, and with a very strong attachment to appearing in terrible movies.
+He doesn’t deserve more praise than the others, but he doesn’t deserve more boos either.
+So when he’s announced as the lead in, I don’t know, a movie version of Hungry Hungry Hippos or something just as unfortunate, don’t shoot that mocking tweet.
+But not because it is unfair, just because it is somewhat tedious.